 What is a mortgage servicer?

 A mortgage servicer is a company that manages home loans.
-They send your statement and collect and process your payment every month, as well as provide customer support.
+It sends your statement and collects and processes your payment every month, as well as provides customer support.
 A mortgage servicer may be different from your lender, which is the institution that approved your application and loaned you the funds to buy your property.

 Photo credit: iStock/Tijana Simic